-On May 20, 2015, SACE filed the testimony of Taylor Allred, its Energy Policy Manager; and the Public Staff filed the affidavits of Michael C. Maness, Assistant Director of the Accounting Division, and Jack L. Floyd, Engineer in the Electric Division.
+On May 20, 2015, SACE filed the testimony of Taylor Allred, its Energy Policy Manager; and the Public Staff filed testimony in the form of the affidavits of Michael C. Maness, Assistant Director of the Accounting Division, and Jack L. Floyd, Engineer in the Electric Division.

 On May 22, 2015, DEC, SACE, and the Public Staff filed a joint motion to excuse their witnesses from appearing at the June 2, 2015 evidentiary hearing.
-On May 28, 2015, the Commission issued an Order Granting Motion to Excuse Witnesses from Attending Hearing.
+On May 28, 2015, the Commission issued an Order Granting Motion to Excuse Witnesses From Attending Hearing.

-On May 28, 2015, the Commission issued an Order scheduling an additional public hearing in this matter for July 7, 2015, and requiring DEC to publish public notice of the hearing.
+On May 28, 2015, the Commission issued an Order scheduling an additional public hearing in this matter for July 7, 2015 and requiring public notice.

 The case came on for hearing as scheduled on June 2, 2015.
 No public witnesses appeared at the hearing.
-All pre-filed testimony, exhibits and affidavits of the parties were accepted into evidence by the Commission.